Team Building2023-08-30

 Being a good developer is not enough to become a CTO.
 You need to understand engineering holistically, like the back of your hand.
 Or maybe, better.

 From physical rack-mount servers to cloud data centers and computing clusters.
-From simple API authentication & authorization (hey oAuth & JWT) logic to encryption & cryptography, security headers (CSP, CORS) & security aspects (DDoS, XSS, CSRF), etcetera.
+From simple API authentication & authorization (hey OAuth & JWT) logic to encryption & cryptography, security headers (CSP, CORS) & security aspects (DDoS, XSS, CSRF), etcetera.
 You should have a fair understanding & experience in hands-on ‘everything development’.
 Including,

 • DevSecOps (CI, CD, IaC, Testing, Monitoring) & GitOps